swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 In the drop-down list you can choose between ‘Caucasian’ (whiteness), ‘Asian’, ‘African or African American’ and ‘Other’.
 If you choose ‘Other’, please indicate the ethnicity in the comment field.

 4.2.4.
-Past immunosuppressive treatment (including systemic corticosteroids)
+Past Immunosuppressive Treatment (including Systemic Corticosteroids)
 ==========================================================================================

 A patient could have had an immunosuppressive treatment prior to transplantation for different reasons such as a previous transplantation, COPD or rheumatoid arthritis.